SSang123/tomo_TSE2023/README.md

 # tomo_TSE2023
-support structure tomography, submitted for Textile Science Engineering (2023)
+support structure tomography, modified version submitted for Textile Science Engineering (2023)

 #### 1. Download all the files of this repository to your PC ("Code"->"Download Zip")